 Submissions will only be accepted between August 1 and September 30, 2015.
 The entry fee is $25.
 All manuscripts will be judged anonymously by UMass Amherst MFA program professors James Tate, Dara Wier, and James Haug.
 The competition is open to all writers in English, whether or not they are U.S. citizens.

 We accept submissions electronically or by mail.
 Please see guidelines below for electronic and mail submissions.

 1. Manuscript files must be between 50 and 70 pages (12-point Times New Roman preferred) with the pages numbered consecutively.
 Acceptable file types are doc, docx, rtf, and odt.

 2. Do not include your name on any of the pages of the manuscript file.
 The first page of the manuscript should include the title of the collection only.

 A. In the body of the email include your name, contact information, and submission title.
-Please include information about your previously published books: title, page count, publisher, and year of publication.
+Please include information about previously published books: title, publisher, and year of publication.
 Also include a list of acknowledgments for poems in the manuscript that have been published or are slated for publication in literary journals and/or anthologies.

 Mail submission guidelines

 1. Manuscripts must be between 50 and 70 pages (12-point Times New Roman preferred) with the pages numbered consecutively.